Insights in your inbox

 Poor morale and workplace culture

-A knock-on effect of this can be that remaining employees feel unhappy.
+A knock-on effect of this can be that the remaining employees feel unhappy.
 They have to pick up the slack, meaning they might have to do two peoples’ jobs or put in overtime, making them feel resentful.
 All of this hurts morale and deteriorates workplace culture, which can then be contagious even for new hires.

 How to reduce high turnover